 FREQUENCY: Spring quarters only from Spring 92 to Spring 94.
-Each quarter from Spring 95
+Each quarter from Spring 95 NOTES: The notes for FDPCH19 also apply to this variable.

 FDPCH16 - Number of dependent children in family aged under 16

 (0-10) Number of dependent children in family aged under 16